Using the Bohr equation, calculate the wavelength of light emitte... | Channels for Pearson+

 1

-Understand the Bohr model: The Bohr model describes the hydrogen atom with quantized energy levels.
-When an electron transitions between these levels, it emits or absorbs a photon with energy equal to the difference between the initial and final energy levels.
+Understand the Bohr model: The Bohr model describes the electron transitions between energy levels in a hydrogen atom.
+When an electron moves from a higher energy level (n=3) to a lower energy level (n=1), it emits energy in the form of light.

 Related Videos